HISTORY

 • 25 World Premiere performances, starting with Morning Tide in 1994.

-• Performing the World Premiere of Matthew Hindson’s Electric Rain in the Sydney Opera House in 2019.
+• Performing the World Premiere of Matthew Hindson’s Electric Rain for The Arts Unit Concert Series in the Sydney Opera House in 2019.

-• Numerous performances in the Sydney Opera House and Sydney Town Hall for concerts organised by The Arts Unit.
+• Numerous performances in the Sydney Opera House and Sydney Town Hall for concerts organised by The Arts Unit, including the Festival of Choral Music and in Concert.

 • Performances in international venues on Tours to Canada (2018 & 2005), UK & France (2016), China (2014), USA (2012 & 1992), Austria & Germany (2009), UK, Belgium & France (2007), Italy (2003), Austria & UK (1999) and New Zealand (2001).